Conformal foliations, K\"ahler twists and the Weinstein construction: The K ahler geometry of twists

 \begin{exo} Take $N=\mathbb{P}^n$ endowed with the Fubini-Study metric, and with the circle action $[z_0: \ldots :z_n]\lambda=[z_0\lambda : \ldots :z_n]$.
 Then $Z=\mathbb{P}(L \oplus 1_{\bbC^n})$.
 We thus recover the Calabi construction as used for example in \cite{hamf1}. \end{exo}

-\begin{rem} Note that when using the Calabi construction in \cite{hamf1}, the $\mathbb{S}^1$-action on $Z$ and hence that of the circle on $N$ are supposed {rigid}, i.e. $\di x_N \wedge \di z_N=0$, where $x_N=g_N(K_N,K_N)$.
+\begin{rem} Note that when using the Calabi construction in \cite{hamf1}, the $\mathbb{S}^1$-action on $Z$ and hence that of the circle on $N$ are assumed to be {rigid} in the sense that $\di x_N \wedge \di z_N=0$, where $x_N=g_N(K_N,K_N)$.
 This is also the case in Example \ref{proj}.
-Instead, in general, our construction does not need rigidity of the action.
+However our construction does not need rigidity of the action.

 In fact, every rigid action gives rise to a non-rigid action in the following way.
 Assume that $(N,g_N,J_N)$ admits a rigid action.
 Pick $f:N \to \bbR$ invariant under the circle such that $\omega_f= \omega_N+\di J\di f>0$.
 Then $(\omega_f,J_N)$ is a K\"ahler structure, w.r.t. which the action of the circle is Hamiltonian with momentum map $z_f=z+\L_{JK}f$; then $x_f=x+\L_{JK}^2f $, is not, in general, only a function of $x_f$.
 For instance take $f=z^2H$ where $\L_KH=\L_{JK}H=0$, $H$ is not constant and such that $\omega_f$ remains positive. \end{rem}